Joanne McComb

 Joanne McComb (March 1, 1933 – June 21, 2023) was an American player in the All-American Girls Professional Baseball League (AAGPBL).
 She was nicknamed "Jo" by her teammates, and both threw and batted right-handed.

 Background

 Joanne McComb was born in Avonmore, Pennsylvania on March 1, 1933.
 Her father taught her to play baseball.
 McComb recalled being a young girl and playing ball on the street with the boys.
 She explained that: “a neighbor came up to my mother and said, ‘Why does your daughter act like that?
 Why can’t she be more ladylike?’
 My mother never said a word.”
 One of her most significant influences was growing up on a street where all her neighbors enjoyed playing baseball.
 Every single day, they played a game of baseball in the middle of their street.
 People from all over town came to watch it.

-McComb earned herself a reputation throughout her life as being very helpful to everyone.
-She even gave of her time to coach other women.
-She was a very good friend to everyone too and would often be found helping her friends and neighbors through tough times in their lives.
-At the same time, she was very self-confident, most likely because of her place in the baseball league.
+McComb was known for coaching other women throughout her career.
+She was also active in supporting friends and neighbours through personal difficulties.